harry02031/ftp-Server/README.md

 # ftp-Server
-FTP server written in C
+FTP server written in C for CPSC 317 Internet Computing